kgiszewski/LearnUmbraco7/Chapter 04 - Get and Set Content Programattically in Umbraco/02 - IContent.md

 }
 ```

-A typical usage of `IContent` involve the `ContentService`.
-In the follow example, a new node is created, a property is set and published.
+A typical usage of `IContent` involves the `ContentService`.
+In the following example, a new node is created, a property is set and published.

 ```c#
 using Umbraco.Core;